Explicit two-cover descent for genus 2 curves: Maps to genus one curves

 \section{Maps to genus one curves}

 We now construct a map to a genus one curve through which the twisted duplication map factors, and prove that this map induces an isogeny from the Jacobian of $Z_\delta$ to the restriction of scalars of the Jacobian of this genus one curve.
+These genus one curves are geometrically Prym varieties \cite[Ch.~12]{BL04} associated to double coverings of $C$.
 This is a substantial motivation for the constructions of this paper, since a restriction of scalars of an elliptic curve is much more computationally accessible than a general Jacobian variety of the same dimension.

 \begin{theorem} Let $K = k(\omega)$, where $\omega \in k^s$ is a root of $f$ and $\omega \neq \alpha$.
 Write $f(x) = (x - \alpha) (x - \omega) h(x)$, let $H(x, z)$ be the homogenization of $h(x)$ with respect to $z$, and let $\beta_1, \beta_2, \beta_3, \beta_4 \in k^s$ be the roots of $h$.
 Let $Y_{\alpha, \omega} = \ev_{\beta_1} \cdot \ev_{\beta_2} \cdot \ev_{\beta_3} \cdot \ev_{\beta_4}$, where $\ev_{\beta_j} = \sum_{i=1}^{6} g_i(\beta_j) v_i$ is given by evaluation at $\beta_j$.
 (Note that $Y_{\alpha, \omega}$ is a quartic form over $K$.)